lucadibello/zerotrust-your-home/README.md

 #### 3.3.1.
 Backup retention policies

-Retention policies ensure the retention of a specific number of backups, while removing the oldest one as the limit is reached.
-These are the configured retention policies:
+Retention policies play a pivotal role in maintaining an optimal number of backups while ensuring older backups are systematically purged upon reaching set limits.
+The following retention policies have been configured:

-- Keep last seven daily backups
+- Retain the most recent seven daily backups
-- Keep last four weekly backups
+- Preserve the last four weekly backups
-- Keep last twelve monthly backups
+- Maintain the latest twelve monthly backups

 #### 3.3.2.
 Backup notifications